CreatNatoy/ObstacleAssault-UE5/README.md

 This is a small project where I acquaint myself with Unreal Engine 5.
 * C++ syntax
 * Blueprint child classes of C++
-* UE syntax at a skrypt
+* UE syntax at a script
 * GameMode and Character classes

 ## The video